In-grid-collective/ingrid-public-portfolio/src/content/projects/real-bodies-2.1/real-bodies-2.1.md

 ---
 title: Real Bodies 2.1
-description: A night of experimental sound and art.
+description: Join us at Avalon Cafe on the 18th of September for another night of experimental sound and art.
 Expect audio-visual performances and computational artworks, exploring the concept of bodily transformation.
 date: 2024-09-18
 icon: instarealBodies2.1.png
 tags: